Competency-based and Behavioural Questions

 - Be specific.
 Don’t give a wishy-washy answer like, “I deal with conflicts all the time and have learned to stay calm and that communication is key.”
 It’s boring and it doesn’t answer the question.

-- Don’t choose a minor conflict (“He didn’t wash his mug”) or a conflict that was resolved by someone else.
+- Don’t choose a minor conflict (“They used my mug and didn’t wash it!”) or a conflict that was resolved by someone else.
 You need to show off your interpersonal skills and problem-solving ability.

 - Avoid anything that could make you look bad.
 For example, don’t share a time when you caused conflict because of something you did.

 - Show why this conflict was important and that you handled it capably.

 - Keep the story concise.
 Don’t go off on tangents.
 Keep it focused.

 - Don’t try to memorise a script.
 Stick to bullet points.